Adyen/lume/src/components/charts/lume-bar-chart/README.md

 # Bar chart

-Bar charts plot data at regular intervals represented by bards from either left to right or top to bottom to demonstrate changes in value.
+Bar charts plot data at regular intervals represented by bars from either left to right or top to bottom to demonstrate changes in value.
 The `LumeBarChart` component can be regarded as a broker component for the different types of bar chart - single, stacked and grouped.

 ## Usage